-Under the terms of this provision:
+Under the terms of this policy:

-- 1. Students who seek assistance for themselves, another student or students, a guest or any other individual in medical need will not be subject to discipline for a violation of any alcohol or controlled substances violation, as described in the Student Code of Conduct. - 2.
-Medical amnesty does not apply in cases where a student is discovered to be intoxicated by university staff or other local authorities, or if the university is made aware of the student's intoxicated condition by means other than a student-initiated report or communication. - 3.
-Students involved in an incident for which amnesty is granted may be required to meet with one or more university staff members for education, assessment and possible referral for treatment. - 4.
-If a student fails to attend the meeting(s) referenced above, chooses not to participate in the steps recommended by university staff or exhibits repeated concerning behavior with alcohol and/or other drugs, the student may be subject to formal disciplinary action.
+- 1. Students or student organizations who seek assistance for themselves, another student(s), a visitor/guest or any other individual in medical need due to intoxication generally will not be charged with any alcohol or controlled substances violation as described in the Student Code of Conduct. - 2.
+This policy does not apply in cases where a student is discovered to be intoxicated by university staff or other local authorities, or if the university is made aware of the student's intoxicated condition by means other than a student-initiated report or communication. - 3.
+Students or student organizations involved in such an incident may still be required to meet with one or more university staff members for education, assessment and possible referral for treatment as may be appropriate. - 4.
+If a student or student organization fails to attend the meeting(s) referenced above, chooses not to participate in the steps recommended by university staff, or has repeated involvements in concerning behavior with alcohol and/or other drugs, this policy may no longer apply.

-This policy does not preclude disciplinary action regarding other violations of the Quinnipiac University Student Code of Conduct that may be discovered at the time of the incident, such as causing or threatening physical harm, sexual misconduct, damage to property, disorderly conduct, etc.
+This policy does not preclude student conduct action regarding other violations of the Quinnipiac University Student Code of Conduct that may be discovered at the time of the incident, such as causing or threatening physical harm, sexual misconduct, damage to property, disorderly conduct, etc.

-In addition, this policy affects university discipline only and does not prohibit action by local, state and federal authorities as may be applicable.
+This policy does not prohibit action by local, state and federal authorities as may be applicable.

-Student Disciplinary Sanctions
+Student Conduct Sanctions

-Students found responsible for violations of the Student Code of Conduct may result in one or more sanctions.
-A list of possible sanctions can be found in the Student Conduct section of the Student Handbook.
+Student violations of the Student Code of Conduct may result in one or more sanctions.
+A list of possible sanctions can be found in the student conduct section of the Student Handbook.